-Students who place into a course that is part of a sequence do not need to take any course lower in that sequence.
+Prerequisites, corequisites, advisories, and limitations are necessary to ensure that you succeed in your coursework and have access to the courses they require.
+It is important to have prerequisites in place where they are a vital factor in maintaining academic standards.
+It is also necessary to ensure that prerequisites, corequisites, advisories, and limitations do not constitute unjustifiable obstacles towards your access and success.
+If you place into a course that is part of a sequence you do not need to take any course lower in that sequence.
 This includes any course that is a pre- or corequisite to any course in the same subject or any other subject, or is a prerequisite or requirement for any program.